How To Motivate Your Husband To Declutter His Stuff.

 - Items you don’t love

-- Items you don’t use or love
+- Items you don’t use

 - Old gadgets and phones

 - Unneeded paperwork

 That’s a lot of stuff for you to focus on decluttering instead of getting rid of your spouse’s stuff!

 Getting your packrat to declutter is simply not the way to tackle things at this stage, start on your stuff, move on to the kid’s stuff and watch how the whole house seems to get tidier as people notice the empty spaces!

 To my surprise, I learnt that if I keet my stuff in order, everyone else did too!

 It wasn’t long after I started following this method of decluttering, that I became hooked very quickly

 - I discarded or donated approximately 70 % of my stuff.